afshinamini/Geoscience-BC-project-2019-014/README.md

 # Geoscience-BC-project-2019-014
-This repository contains the data,figures and codes used in Geoscience BC project 2019-014.
+This repository contains the data,figures and codes used in Geoscience BC project 2019-014 titled:

+"Development of an Induced Seismicity
+Susceptibility Framework and Map for NEBC using an Integrated Machine Learning and
+Mechanistic Validation Approach"

 For any questions or comments contact Dr.Afshin Amini at aamini@eoas.ubc.ca